brab0/appt/api/README.md

 export class PrivateRouter(){}

 ```
+A few things are going on here.
 The `use: ['PrivateRouter', 'PublicRouter']` will tell Appt to look if such components are TRouters.
 If so, they're gonna assemble their `paths` and form a basepath.
 For those who have experienced express, internally the result of the example above will be something like:
 ```javascript
 import express from  'express';
 const { Router } = express;

 const app = express();